 The following do not count as family income:

 You can claim Family Income Supplement for 52 weeks provided you meet eligibility requirements.
-If your family size increases you must contact the Family Income Supplement Section of the Department of Social and Family Affairs to claim a higher rate of payment.
+If your family size increases you must contact the Family Income Supplement Section of the Department of Employment Affairs and Social Protection to claim a higher rate of payment.

 You can apply for FIS as soon as you start work.